Van Lingle Mungo: Career

-Mungo was an above average hitting pitcher in his major league career.
+Mungo was an above-average hitting pitcher in his major league career.
 He posted a .221 batting average (174-for-787) with 56 runs, 24 doubles, 4 triples, 74 RBI and 29 bases on balls.
 He did not hit any home runs.
 He was used as a pinch-hitter 25 times.
 Defensively, he recorded a .960 fielding percentage which was about the league average at his position.

 Character

 Stories and anecdotes about Mungo tend to emphasize his reputation for combativeness, including episodes of drinking and fighting.
-"Mungo and I got along just fine", reported Casey Stengel, his manager on the Dodgers.
+"Mungo and I got along just fine," reported Casey Stengel, his manager on the Dodgers.
 "I just tell him I won't stand for no nonsense, and then I duck."
 The most widely told story concerns a visit to Cuba where, supposedly, Mungo was caught in a compromising position with a married woman by her husband.
 Mungo punched the husband in the eye, leading him to attack Mungo with a butcher knife or machete, requiring Dodgers executive Babe Hamberger to smuggle Mungo in a laundry cart to a seaplane waiting off a wharf in order to escape the country.

-Van Mungo wasn't just a pistol off the field; on the field he was bent towards conflict with his teammates and managers.
+Van Mungo was not just a pistol off the field; on the field he was bent towards conflict with his own team.
 There are several stories of run-ins and conflict with his teammates and managers.
 Once while he was protecting a small margin of victory, outfielder Tom Winsett botched a routine fly-ball that cost Mungo a victory.
 Mungo retreated to the dugout and clubhouse to destroy what he could destroy and throw into the field of play what he could not destroy.
-Mungo sent his wife a telegram stating the following: ¨Pack up your bags and come to Brooklyn, honey.
+Mungo sent his wife a telegram stating the following: "Pack up your bags and come to Brooklyn, honey.
 If Winsett can play in the big leagues, it's a cinch you can, too."
 It is also true that Van Lingle Mungo probably paid more in fines than any player of his era, amassing a grand total (in his own estimation) of over $15,000.

 Song

 Mungo returned to the public eye in 1969 because of the use of his prosodic name as the title of a novelty song by Dave Frishberg.
 The song lyrics consist entirely of the names of baseball players of the 1940s.
 Mungo is one of only five players mentioned more than once and his name functions as a kind of refrain.
 According to Frishberg, The Dick Cavett Show arranged to have him sing the song to Mungo in person, and Mungo asked him backstage if there would ever be any financial remuneration for the use of his name in the song.
 Frishberg told him no, but maybe Mungo could make some money if he wrote a song called "Dave Frishberg".
-Ironically, today Mungo is remembered primarily because of the song.
+Today, Mungo is remembered primarily because of the song.